 This is the final session of a four-part series on Gardening for Biodiversity.
 The series of workshops is run by Sustainable Gardening Australia and provides tips and tricks to garden for wildlife and support biodiversity in your local area.

 … is essential.
 This is the third session of a four-part series on Gardening for Biodiversity.
 The following and final … cover how to attract small birds into your garden.
 The series of workshops is run by Sustainable Gardening Australia … biodiversity in your local area.
-Other events in this series Free Environment and waste Gardening for biodiversity …
+Other events in this series Free Environment and sustainability Gardening for …

 Native Bees and butterflies are great pollinators and beautiful additions to any garden.
 There are many things you can do to attract them to your garden.